-Official St. Croix United States Virgin Islands St. Patrick's Day Parade Website
+Official 2026 St. Croix United States Virgin Islands St. Patrick's Day Parade Website

 Please follow this link to our Facebook page for the latest information.

-March 16th, 2024 Parade Information from the St. Croix St. Patrick's Day Parade Committee
+March 14th, 2026 Parade Information from the St. Croix St. Patrick's Day Parade Committee

-Download the Float Form Here.
+Download the Float Application Here.

 The parade Starts at the Fort and will go down Company Street to Market Street, and it will turn and come back down King street and end at the Fort.